jackman337/oxygen-desktop/README.md

 # Project Oxygen ⚛️
 Oxygen is an AI assistant that helps you analyze and evaluate investment opportunities.

 This project is an [Electron](https://www.electronjs.org/) desktop application.
-You can download the latest stable version [here](https://github.com/virattt/oxygen-desktop/releases).
+You can download the latest stable release version [here](https://github.com/virattt/oxygen-desktop/releases).

 Finally, you can find the backend server to run with this desktop app [here](https://github.com/virattt/oxygen-backend).